FFKM O-Rings (Perfluoroelastomer)

 Chemical Processing

-Reactor seals, valve stems, and pump seals in concentrated oxidising acids and ketones
+Reactor seals, valve stems, and pump seals in concentrated oxidising acids (HNO₃, H₂SO₄), ketones, esters, and mixed chemical streams that eliminate FKM options.

 Oil & Gas